owlprotocol/web3-redux/docusaurus/docs/contributing.md

 ## Project Management

-`web3-redux` was originally created by [@leovigna](https://github.com/leovigna) and is now actively maintained by Owl Protocol as a library used in all of our DApps.
+`web3-redux` was originally created by [@leovigna](https://github.com/leovigna) and is now actively maintained by [@owlprotocol](https://github.com/owlprotocol) as a library used in all of our DApps.
 The library is MIT licensed and anyone is free to contribute.

 Before you do we recommend the following: